Microphone: Fabry-Pérot interferometer-based microphones

+Acoustic waves passing through the cavity change the refractive index of the medium inside the interferometer.
+This modifies the optical path length and results in a measurable modulation of the transmitted or reflected light intensity, which can be converted into an electrical signal.

+Because the sensing principle does not rely on a mechanically deflecting membrane, the acoustic pressure directly modulates the refractive index of the medium within the optical cavity.
+This membrane-free detection mechanism enables operation over a wide frequency range extending from the audible spectrum into the ultrasonic regime.
+Optical microphones of this type can detect refractive index changes below approximately 10⁻¹⁴, corresponding to pressure variations on the order of micro-pascals, and can tolerate sound pressure levels above 180 dB SPL.

+Reported implementations achieve frequency ranges from the audible spectrum up to several megahertz, for example up to approximately 4 MHz in air and higher frequencies in liquids.
+Such sensors can therefore detect acoustic signals in both gases and liquids.

+Because the sensing mechanism does not rely on a moving inert mass, Fabry-Pérot optical microphones can exhibit a fast temporal response and are used in ultrasonic metrology and as reference sensors for the calibration of acoustic and ultrasonic emitters.

+Due to their fiber-optic design and the absence of electronic components at the sensing point, these microphones are largely immune to electromagnetic interference.
+Applications include acoustic research, industrial monitoring, and non-destructive testing (NDT) of materials.

+The sensing principle enables contactless detection of ultrasonic waves without direct contact with the test surface, which is used in non-destructive testing applications, including in the automotive and aerospace industries.

 Laser

 A laser beam is aimed at the surface of a window or other plane surface that is affected by sound.
 The vibrations of this surface change the angle at which the beam is reflected, and the motion of the laser spot from the returning beam is detected and converted to an audio signal.
 In a more robust and expensive implementation, the returned light is split and fed to an interferometer, which detects movement of the surface by changes in the optical path length of the reflected beam.
 The former implementation is a tabletop experiment; the latter requires an extremely stable laser and precise optics.
 Laser microphones have been studied for their ability to detect sound vibrations on distant surfaces.

 An experimental type of laser microphone is a device that uses a laser beam and smoke or vapor to detect sound vibrations in free air.
 On August 25, 2009, US patent 7,580,533 issued for a Particulate Flow Detection Microphone based on a laser-photocell pair with a moving stream of smoke or vapor in the laser beam's path.
 Sound pressure waves cause disturbances in the smoke that in turn cause variations in the amount of laser light reaching the photodetector.
 A prototype of the device was demonstrated at the 127th Audio Engineering Society convention in New York City from 9 through October 12, 2009.